Swarmops/Swarmops/README.md

 1. Create two clean Ubuntu Xenial or Debian Stretch machines.
 Call them _backend_ and _frontend._ They can be in different firewall zones.
 Install mysql-server on the backend (or on a third server).

-2. Install the repository key as described above and run `apt update`:
+2. Install the repository and its key on both machines.
+In the commands below, replace the "[xenial OR stretch]" with just _xenial_ or _stretch,_ as per your distribution.

 ```
 sudo su